 Is 'The Marvelous Mrs. Maisel' Based On A True Story?
 Her Character May Feel Familiar

-After easing fans in with the caffeinated convos on Gilmore Girls and the heartfelt dance routines on Bunheads, TV mogul Amy Sherman-Palladino has struck gold with her Amazon Prime series The Marvelous Mrs. Maisel.
-The comedy nearly swept all of its nominations at the 2018 Emmy Awards, finishing the night as the Outstanding Comedy Series.
-After such a victorious evening, plenty of new viewers ought to start watching the show soon, and if you haven't already, it's time to clear up any questions you may have.
+After easing fans in with the caffeinated convos on Gilmore Girls and the heartfelt dance routines on Bunheads, TV mogul Amy Sherman-Palladino struck gold in 2017 with her Amazon Prime series The Marvelous Mrs. Maisel.
+The 2018 Outstanding Comedy Emmy Award winner has been nominated for 54 Emmys throughout its three seasons and won 16 of them.
+With so many accolades pouring in, new viewers are constantly tuning in to see what all the fuss is about.
+If you haven't already, it's time to clear up any questions you may have.
 The story may feel incredibly vivid, but is The Marvelous Mrs. Maisel based on a true story?
 Although it takes inspiration from real life and elements of creator Sherman-Palladino's childhood, the show is mostly fictional.

 Sherman-Palladino has also spoken about honoring Rivers' legacy on the show, telling Vanity Fair, "She had that wonderful mix, that battle of wanting to be accepted on a feminine level — [but] you can’t have that many balls and be accepted on a feminine level...
 Going forward, that’s how we’re looking at Midge’s humor."

 Brosnahan also looked toward Rivers and her own family members when shaping her perception of Midge, telling InStyle: